Complexity of Eliminating (Majority) Illusion in Directed Networks: Conclusion

 \section{Conclusion}

 In this work, we introduce and study majority illusion elimination on directed graphs, by recoloring a minimum number of vertices so that no vertex remains under illusion.
-We establish that the problem is NP-complete on grids.
-We extend the concept to $p$-illusion and show it remains W[2]-hard even on DAGs.
-Thus, we cannot get a parameterized algorithm with respect to feedback arc set (fas) or directed feedback vertex set (dfvs), beckoning to explore other parameters for tractability.
-On the algorithmic side, we identify graph topologies where efficient algorithms can be designed.
+We establish that the problem is NP-complete on grids and contrast it with the positive result on an oriented grids, called outward grid.
+We extend the concept to $p$-illusion and show it remains W[2]-hard even on DAGs when deficiencies are one.
+On the other hand, we show a polynomial time algorithm for trees and a FPT algorithm parameterized by treewidth and deficiency.
+We also showed that the problem is hard on bounded degree graphs.
 Our work opens several directions for future research.
-First, can the problem admit FPT algorithm or polynomial kernels with respect to treewidth?
-Second, what are the best possible approximation algorithms in general graphs?
-Finally, which additional structures can yield more efficient algorithms?
+First, is it true that $p$-\textsc{Difr} is NP-complete for $p<\frac{\Delta-1}{\Delta}$ for each $\Delta>3$?
+Second, what are the best possible approximation algorithms for general graphs?
+Finally, which additional structures can yield more efficient algorithms, specifically for $p$-illusion elimination?